The EU in the world - economy and finance

 Foreign direct investment (FDI) is characterised by investment in new foreign plant/offices, or by the purchase of existing assets that belong to a foreign enterprise.
 FDI differs from portfolio investment as it is made with the purpose of having control or an effective voice in the management of the direct investment enterprise.

-EU‑27 FDI flows are dominated by the United States which accounted for one third of the EU‑27’s inward FDI in the period 2008 to 2010 and more than one quarter of its FDI outflows; Canada also accounted for a significant share of EU‑27 FDI inflows during these three years.
-As a whole, G20 countries (excluding Saudi Arabia) accounted for 54.2 % of FDI outflows from the EU‑27 between 2008 and 2010 and 57.5 % of its inflows.
+EU-27 FDI flows are dominated by the United States which accounted for close to half (46.6 %) of the EU-27’s inward FDI in the period 2010–12 and more than one quarter (27.8 %) of its FDI outflows.
+As a whole, G20 countries (excluding Saudi Arabia) accounted for 63.1 % of FDI outflows from the EU-27 between 2010 and 2012 and 60.6 % of its inflows.
 A large part of the remainder was FDI flows with offshore financial centres (an aggregate composed of 38 financial centres across the world), as well as with developed countries outside of the G20, notably Switzerland.
+An analysis of end of year FDI stocks — see Figure 12 — presents a broadly similar picture to that in terms of flows, with the United States the main partner for the EU along with offshore financial centres.
+Among the G20 members, Brazil, Russia, Canada and Australia appeared alongside the United States at the top of a ranking for origins and destinations of EU-27 FDI stocks; they were joined by China as a destination for EU-27 FDI and Japan as an origin for FDI in the EU-27.

 Consumer prices, interest and exchange rates

-In nearly all G20 members interest rates were lower in 2011 than in 2001
+In nearly all G20 members interest rates were lower in 2012 than 10 years earlier

-Figure 10 shows the annual rate of change in consumer price indices for a selection of G20 members and the world between 2001 and 2011.
-For most of this period Japan recorded negative annual inflation rates, indicating falling consumer prices, a situation that was mirrored in China and the United States in 2009 during the financial and economic crisis.
-Table 2 provides a complete set of annual rates of change in consumer prices for the G20 members over the period 2001 to 2011.
-Particularly high annual rates of change were recorded in Turkey and Russia, although both countries recorded much lower inflation in the most recent years.
+Figure 13 shows the annual rate of change in consumer price indices (CPIs) between 2002 and 2012 for a selection of G20 members and the world.
+For most of this period Japan recorded negative annual inflation rates, indicating falling consumer prices (deflation), a situation that was mirrored in China and the United States in 2009 during the financial and economic crisis.
+Table 3 provides a complete set of annual rates of change for consumer prices across the G20 members over the period 2002–12.
+During this period, particularly high price increases were recorded in Turkey and Russia, although both countries recorded much lower inflation in the most recent years.
+In a majority of these years Argentina experienced inflation rates close to or above 10 %.
+In 2012, inflation rates among the G20 members ranged from no change (0.0 %) in Japan to 10.0 % in Argentina and 10.4 % in India, with the 2.6 % inflation rate for the EU towards the lower end of this scale.

-Short-term lending rates varied greatly between the G20 members in 2011, but to a somewhat lesser extent than they had done ten years earlier.
-Rates were close to zero in the United States and Japan in 2011 but exceeded 10 % in Brazil and Turkey.
-In nearly all G20 members interest rates were lower in 2011 than they had been in 2001, with the exceptions of Japan where the interest rate rose (but remained close to zero) and China where the interest rate was roughly the same in both years presented.
+Overnight interbank interest rates varied greatly between the G20 members in 2012, but to a somewhat lesser extent than they had done 10 years earlier.
+Rates were close to zero in the euro area, Japan, the United States and the United Kingdom in 2012, but reached a high of 9.0 % in India.
+In nearly all G20 members interest rates were lower in 2012 than they had been in 2002, with the exceptions of Japan where the interest rate rose marginally (but remained close to zero), China where the interest rate rose 0.6 percentage points to 3.3 % and India where the interest rate rose from 6.3 % to 9.0 % (all of the increase in India occurred in 2012).

-Among the countries shown in Table 3, the currencies of Turkey and Mexico devalued the most between 2001 and 2011 relative to the euro.
-By contrast, the Australian dollar appreciated relative to the euro between these two years while exchange rates for the Canadian dollar and Japanese yen (relative to the euro) were relatively unchanged.
+Among the countries shown in Table 5, the pesos in Argentina and Mexico devalued the most between 2002 and 2012 relative to the euro.
+By contrast, the Australian and Canadian dollars, Japanese yen and Brazilian real appreciated relative to the euro during this 10-year period.

 Data sources and availability

-Almost all of the indicators presented for the EU‑27 and EA-17 aggregates have been drawn from Eurobase, Eurostat’s online database.
+Most if not all of the indicators presented for the EU and the euro area have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this publication and data that is subsequently downloaded.
-In exceptional cases some indicators for the EU have been extracted from international sources, for example, when values are expressed in purchasing power parities.
-Otherwise, European Commission sources have been used.

 G20 countries from the rest of the world

-For the 15 G20 countries that are not members of the EU, the data presented have generally been extracted from a range of international sources listed in the Introduction.
-In a few cases the data available from these international sources have been supplemented by data for individual countries from national statistics authorities.
-For some of the indicators a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
+For the 15 G20 countries that are not members of the EU, the data presented have generally been extracted from a range of international sources, most notably the World Bank, the International Monetary Fund, the United Nations Statistics Division, as well as the OECD.
+For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
 In general, attempts have been made to use only one source for each indicator in order to provide a comparable analysis between the countries.

-Indicators from various areas, such as national accounts, government finance, exchange rates and interest rates, consumer prices, and the balance of payments support an analysis of the economic situation.
+An analysis of the economic situation can be performed using a wide range of statistics, covering areas such as national accounts, government finance, exchange rates and interest rates, consumer prices, and the balance of payments.
 These indicators are also used in the design, implementation and monitoring of economic policies and have been particularly under the spotlight with respect to the financial and economic crisis.

-GDP is the most commonly used economic indicator; it provides a measure of the size of an economy, corresponding to the monetary value of all production activities.
+Gross domestic product (GDP) is the most commonly used economic indicator; it provides a measure of the size of an economy, corresponding to the monetary value of all production activities.
 GDP includes goods and services, as well as products from general government and non-profit institutions within the country (‘domestic’ production).
-Gross national income (GNI) is the sum of gross primary incomes receivable by resident institutional units/sectors, that is, GDP less primary income payable to non-residents plus primary income receivable from non-residents (‘national’ concept).
+Gross national income (GNI) is the sum of gross primary incomes receivable by residents, in other words, GDP less income payable to non-residents plus income receivable from non-residents (‘national’ concept).

 GDP per capita is often used as a broad measure of living standards, although there are a number of international statistical initiatives to provide alternative and more inclusive measures.
 GDP at constant prices is intended to allow comparisons of economic developments over time, as the impact of price developments (inflation) has been removed.
 Equally, comparisons between countries can be facilitated when indicators are converted from national currencies into a common currency using purchasing power parities (PPP) which reflect price level differences between countries.